guiro-org/guiro-org.github.io/_posts/2006-04-16-Exposition-Haut-Poitou.md

 ---
 layout: post
-title: "Exposition Haut Poitou"
+title: "Haut Poitou's exhibit"
-description: "Guiro expose à la biennale artistique du haut poitou"
+description: "Guiro will be at the biennale artistique du haut poitou"
 category: articles
 tags: [blog, Guiro, expo]
 ---
-GUIRO expose à la:
+GUIRO exhibits at:
 BIENNALE ARTISTIQUE DU HAUT POITOU
-Du 4 au 11 juin 2006
+From the 4th to 11th of June 2006
-Organisé par
+Organised by:
 "les artistes du Val d'Envigne"
 LENCLOITRE 36 140